dfellis/queue-flow/readme.md

 ## Planned Features

-* Create queueFlow scopes so the same flow names can be used by different functions.
+* Create queue-flow scopes so the same flow names can be used by different functions.
 * Expose the built-in ``Q`` object to make extending its prototype possible.
 * Async-capable ``.each`` method.